jpiasodimu/sigaida-guided-project/README.md

 # SIGAIDA Guided Project

 ## What this project does
-- This project includes a bus-data folder, with our Python script used for collecting bus data, as well as the gen-ed-ai folder, which includes CSS, Typescript, and Node.js functionality used to create our course-recommender website.
+- This project allows you to run the web app for our AI Gen-Ed Recommender (UIUC courses) + Bus Delay Predictor.
+The main folders are the 'bus-data' and 'gen-ed-ai' folders. <br>

+The 'bus-data' folder contains the CSV data collected from multiple bus routes on campus (10E Gold, 12W Teal, 22N Illini, and 13N Silver) during 3 school days, and the script for collecting bus data. <br>

+Within the 'gen-ed-ai' folder, the CSS stylesheet, React formatting code, as well as the course CSV and Python filtering logic and Flask script are accessible. <br>